Am I required to become a member of the State-Boston Retirement System (“SBRS”)?

 Once you become a member of SBRS, an Annuity Savings Account is established on your behalf.
 Your employer deducts your retirement contributions and forwards them to the Boston Retirement Board (“Board”), which deposits your contributions into your Annuity Savings Account.
 Your contributions, plus any accumulated interest, are credited directly to your account.
-Each year, the Board issues a statement to all its active members that reflects the yearly and total contributions and interest credited to the account.

 Can I borrow money from my Annuity Savings Account now and pay it back later?

 What does the term “vested” mean?
 When am I considered vested?